 Outside of research and clinical data on patients and outcomes, healthcare analytics also encompasses the data health providers use to improve operations and market to patients, including generic non-HIPAA data points such as facility utilization, facility specs, services used, and the geographical dispersement of served patients.
 These types of data points are used by both providers in smaller clinical setting and larger hospital groups alike.
 These data points are used to improve operational efficiency -- from facilities to service lines offered as well as to help market both existing and new services to potential patients.

 Snowflake and Healthcare Analytics

-By embracing a cloud data platform such as Snowflake, organizations can use data in healthcare to drive innovation with large-scale clinical data analysis and genomic analytics, access and utilize the growing healthcare IoT ecosystem (IoMT), and improve healthcare operations and marketing.
+By embracing a platform such as Snowflake, organizations can use data in healthcare to drive innovation with large-scale clinical data analysis and genomic analytics, access and utilize the growing healthcare IoT ecosystem (IoMT), and improve healthcare operations and marketing.